branflakem3/Patiobar/README.md

 If something doesn't work, please open a
 [github issue](https://github.com/kylejohnson/Patiobar/issues).

-##New Buttons
+New Buttons
 -------------
-added start and stop Pianobar buttons and a restart Patiobar button after install execute bash ~/Patiobar/scripts/installscripts.sh then run as above
+Added start and stop Pianobar buttons and a restart Patiobar button after install execute bash ~/Patiobar/scripts/installscripts.sh
+You'll need to add ~/bin to your PATH variable if you havn't already Then run as above